 Machu Picchu was simply amazing to see in person, trying to imagine how It was built by the Incas around 1450.
 It was abandoned just a century later as the Spanish invaded Peru (but they never found it).
 It was hidden away until 1911, discovered by a Yale historian.
 Our tour unlocked many mysteries but created many more.

-It took a “semi-guide” tour through Monograms (part of Globus).
+We took a “semi-guide” tour through Monograms (part of Globus).
 Their 8-day tour started and ended in Lima.
 It included all hotels, transportation tickets (trains, car service, motorcoach tour & in-country flight), guided tours and several meals.
 A guide met us as we arrived in each town to get us started.
 We were in fantastic hands, but being on our own.
 Our Machu Picchu guide took us on a fascinating stroll through the many levels.

-You must buy tickets ahead since there’s a daily maximum to protect the site.
+You must buy tickets ahead since there’s a daily maximum to protect the Machu Picchu site.
 Our tickets and guide were included in our tour package from Monograms.
 While some hike the Inca trail for four days to reach it, the must easier option is taking a bumpy bus ride to the entrance.
 It’s a short uphill walk to the ruins.

 We stayed overnight at the town below Machu Picchu, Aguas Calientes.
-Our ticket included a visit on both days.
+Our ticket covered two days.
 After a guided tour the first day, we returned on our own in the morning to hike to the Sun Gate (about 2.5 miles) on the Inca Trail.
-Find restrooms and a surprisingly nice restaurant at the entrance.
+Find restrooms and a surprisingly nice restaurant at the main entrance.

-We had a full day to explore Lima after we arrived.
+We had a full day in Lima after we arrived.
 It’s easy to explore by foot, and the hotel arranged a very inexpensive driver to take us to a few spots.
 We appreciated having a pre-arranged driver to pick us up at the airport.
 Driving in Lima is quite the adventure, so don’t attempt!
 The above El Beso (the kiss) sculpture in the “Parque del Amor” (Love Park) along the Pacific.